liip/LiipFunctionalTestBundle/README.md

 Caveats
 -------

- * If you set the `liip_functional_test.cache_sqlite_db` parameter to `true`, you have to clear the cache every time you modify a fixture referenced by another fixture through `DependentFixtureInterface`:
-   `php app/console cache:clear --env=test`.
  * QueryCount annotations currently only work for tests that have a method name of `testFooBla()` (with a test prefix).
 The `@test` annotation isn't supported at the moment.